A Cheapskate’s Guide to London

 So….
 I hope I’ve managed to convince you that London CAN be done on a budget and now I’ve given you a few tips to help you along the way, I anticipate we’ll be seeing some of you shortly in the British Capital!

-I’m Jess, I’m a Yorkshire-bred baby vet at Liverpool University and lover of all creatures, no matter how weird or wonderful!
-I'm a self-professed nerd and have a particular interest in exotics and conservation medicine, and have a passion for travel and adventure.
-I hope I can inspire fellow travelers (and you travel-virgins out there), to get the most out of their adventures, impart some thrifty tips to save money and to push for eco-tourism and promote conservation awareness to all fellow animal-loving travelers like myself.Read more at travelsofababy-vet.com
+Welcome to my page!
+I’m Jess, I’m a Yorkshire-bred mixed animal vet caring for the woofers, Mooers, grunters and squawkers in the Preston area.
+I am an aspiring zoo vet and lover of all creatures, no matter how weird or wonderful!
+My other great loves in life are travel and blogging I hope I can inspire fellow travelers (and you travel-virgins out there), to get the most out of their adventures, impart some thrifty tips to save money and to push for eco-tourism and promote conservation awareness to all fellow animal-loving travelers like myself.Read more at travelsofababy-vet.com